MikeyBurkman/mongo-queue/README.md

 This will set the record's status in Mongo to `'skipped'`.
 This will not count as an error, or affect the retryCount.

 The argument is the number of milliseconds to wait before trying to process again.
 If not provided, it defaults to 0ms -- it will be eligible for the next batch.

+Note that skipping a record will mean that record will NOT be processed in the insertion order.
+For instance, if the the queue contains records ['A', 'B', 'C'], and 'A' is skipped, the order of processing could then be ['B', 'C', 'A'].

 ## Failing records
 The mongoQueue function has a `fail(reason)` function attached to it, which can be used like so: